Gandulf78/home-assistant-gazpar/README.md

 ## $\text{\color{green}{!!!
 This library is working again.
 CAPTCHA has been removed !!!}}$

 GrDF Gazpar integration permits to integrate in Home Assistant all your gas consumption data.
+This fork adds the gas consumption in the historical for display in the Homeassistant Energy dashboard.

 From version 1.2.0, it is compatible with [Lovelace Garpar Card](https://github.com/ssenart/lovelace-gazpar-card).